 Terminal often intimidates new users.
-However, once you get to know it, you gradually start liking it.
+However, you gradually start liking it once you get to know it.
 Well, that happens with most Linux users.

-Even if you are using Ubuntu as a desktop system, you may have to enter the terminal at times.
+Even if you are using Ubuntu as a desktop system, you may sometimes have to enter the terminal.
 New users are often clueless about many things.
 Some knowledge of basic Linux commands always helps in such cases but this article is not about that.

-This article focuses on explaining small, basic and often ignored things about using the terminal.
-This should help new Ubuntu desktop users to know the terminal and use it with slightly more efficiency.
+This article focuses on explaining small, basic, and often ignored things about using the terminal.
+This should help new Ubuntu desktop users know the terminal and use it more efficiently.

 The terminal you see is just one of the various terminal applications available.
-After all terminal is just a GUI tool that gives you access to a shell where you can run the commands.
+After all, the terminal is just a GUI tool that gives you access to a shell where you can run the commands.

-Different terminal applications (properly called terminal emulators) look different, have slightly different functions and features (like different keyboard shortcuts, color combination, fonts etc).
+Different terminal applications (properly called terminal emulators) look different and have slightly different functions and features (like different keyboard shortcuts, color combinations, fonts, etc).

-This article is specifically focused on the default Ubuntu terminal which is an implementation of the GNOME terminal.
+This article specifically focuses on the default Ubuntu terminal, which implements the GNOME terminal.

 2. Terminal vs shell vs prompt vs command line